Edit this wiki page Follow

 Golden Age

-Phantom Lady is one of the first superheroines of the Golden Age, and appeared during the same year that the most famous heroine in comics, Wonder Woman, made her debut with DC.
+Phantom Lady is one of the first superheroines of the Golden Age and appeared during the same year that the most famous heroine in comics, Wonder Woman, made her debut with DC.
 While Wonder Woman was an immediate success and remained with her original publishing company throughout her history, Phantom Lady has endured a much spottier publication history, appearing in the comics of at least six different publishers before finally joining the DC pantheon in 1973.
+She remains the most famous and recognizable female character ever created by her original publisher, Quality Comics.

 Quality Comics

 Phantom Lady first appeared in Quality's Police Comics #1 (August 1941), an anthology title; this issue also included the debut of fellow Golden Age characters Plastic Man, Firebrand, and Human Bomb (all of whom later became DC characters).
 Though Quality's writers never gave Phantom Lady a proper origin story, they established her alter ego as Sandra Knight, the beautiful debutante daughter of U.S. Senator Henry Knight.
 She was engaged to a government agent named Donald Borden, who sometimes assisted in her crime-fighting exploits.
 As Phantom Lady, Sandra's costume was essentially a one-piece yellow swimsuit with a green cape, and her primary weapon was a "black light ray projector," which she used to blind her enemies and make herself invisible.
-Quality published Phantom Lady stories for 23 issues before the character was picked up by Fox Feature Syndicate in the late 1940's.
+In one issue she wore a yellow face mask to hide her identity, but otherwise she went completely maskless.
+Despite this, somehow no one (not even her father or fiancé) could tell that Phantom Lady was Sandra Knight as long as she was in costume.
+In later issues her costume became sexier, with a narrow opening down the front that exposed cleavage -- a precursor to her drastically reduced costume with her next publisher.
+Quality published Phantom Lady stories for 23 issues before the character was taken over by Fox Feature Syndicate.

 Fox Feature Syndicate

-Phantom Lady was then published by Fox Feature Syndicate, who gave her the first volume of her own title.
-Fox also famously changed her costume to a far more revealing blue-and-red design that exposed her cleavage and much of her midriff.
+In 1947, Fox Feature Syndicate gave Phantom Lady the first volume of her own title.
+Artist Matt Baker, a pioneer of "good girl" art in comics, famously changed her costume to a sexy blue-and-red design that exposed much of her cleavage and midriff.
 During the socially conservative time period of the late 40's and early 50's, her character soon became highly controversial due to her voluptuous figure, skimpy outfit, and tendency to get into provocative situations where she was captured and bound by villains.
-She became perhaps the prime example of what is now known as “good girl art."
+She also became one of the earliest examples of what is now known as Good Girl Art.
 Phantom Lady (and especially the notorious bondage cover for issue #17) was singled out by critic Fredric Wertham as an example of the "morally corrupt" effect of comics on children, which eventually led to the formation of the Comics Code Authority in 1954.
+Despite (or perhaps because of) its notoriety, Matt Baker's run on Phantom Lady has enjoyed enduring popularity.
+Original issues are heavily collected and they have been reprinted many times, even being offered in deluxe hardcover editions.

 Ajax-Farrell Publications

-Fox went under in the 1950's and its assets were acquired by other publishers.
-Ajax-Farrell Publications printed the second volume of Phantom Lady's own title, though it only ran four issues.
-At this point the Comics Code Authority had been established, so Ajax-Farrell redesigned Phantom Lady's costume so that her cleavage was covered.
+Fox went under in the 1950's and its assets were acquired by other publishers. in 1954, Ajax-Farrell Publications began printing the second volume of Phantom Lady's own title.
+By now the Comics Code Authority was in effect, so Ajax-Farrell redesigned Phantom Lady's costume so that her cleavage and midriff were covered.
+This did little to sway public opinion that her character was still too sexy and inappropriate for underage readers, since she retained her buxom figure and tendency to get captured and tied up by villains on a regular basis.
+Public pressure eventually forced Ajax-Farrell to cancel her title after only four issues, and the character was relegated to backup stories in another title, Wonder Boy.
 These stories would prove to be the last new Phantom Lady material published until the 1970's.

 Silver Age